Four Days' Battle: Second day, Tromp's difficulties

-Second Day, Dutch reinforcements
+Second day, Dutch reinforcements

 To add to the English troubles, in the late afternoon or early evening, a new Dutch contingent of twelve ships appeared on the southeast horizon.
-At the time, Albemarle believed that these were part of a fresh force that the English intelligence network considered that the Dutch had retained as a tactical reserve.
-In fact, they were ships of Tromp's squadron that had chased the Rainbow into Ostend in the first day and were now re-joining the fight.
+At the time, Albemarle believed that these were part of a fresh force, the English intelligence network in Holland having reported that the Dutch would retain a fourth squadron as a tactical reserve.
+Indeed, this option had been discussed but De Ruyter had just before the battle been convinced by the other admirals to use only three squadrons.
+In fact, the twelve were the ships of Tromp's squadron that had chased the Rainbow into Ostend in the first day and were now re-joining the fight.
 Although it was clear this reinforcement could not join the Dutch fleet before dark, there was no question of the English fleet continuing the battle for a third day with only 35 ships, besides six badly damaged ones, when Rupert's whereabouts were still unknown.

 Albemarle gave the order to retreat.
 Fortunately, the English fleet was heading northwest and had passed the Dutch fleet heading southeast, so no major change of course was necessary to take the fleet north of the Galloper Sand and into the deep water channel leading into the Thames Van Nes had given the order for the Dutch fleet to tack in succession to begin another pass against their opponent before he realised that the English fleet were escaping.
 He decided not to rescind this order and replace it with one for all his ships to tack together, reversing the order of sailing, as this might cause confusion.
 This gave Albemarle a four or five mile head start, too much for the Dutch to overtake him before nightfall, as the sun had almost set and the wind was dying away.
 During his retreat, Albemarle placed 15 of his strongest and least damaged ships including his Royal Charles in line abreast as a rear-guard, and ordered the six most badly damaged to make their own way to port.
 The St Paul (the former Dutch Sint Paulus) had taken on too much water to keep with the other ships and was burned to prevent capture after its crew had been taken off.